 Having no mother is a hard life to navigate alone, until someone sees the loneliness and kindly, gently, reaches in.
 How that happens for Ben, Rose, and Jamie is a story worth telling.
 Todd Haynes does just that by lovingly reaching into the subjects of loss, loneliness, and human connection through Brian Selznick’s screen adaptation of his young adult graphic novel Wonderstruck.

-The film begins with two interwoven stories – Ben (1977) in Gunflint, Michigan and Rose (1927) in Hoboken, New Jersey.
-Both children have newspaper clippings of lost and longed for mothers.
+The film begins with two interwoven stories – Ben (1977) in Gunflint, Michigan, and Rose (1927) in Hoboken, New Jersey.
+Both children have newspaper clippings of lost and longed-for mothers.
 Then there’s Jamie.
-He comes into the film when Ben arrives in New York City, and he is the connecting force that brings the other two stories together.
-His story is a lonely one too.
+Jamie comes into the film when Ben arrives in New York City, and he is the connecting force that brings the other two stories together.
+His story is lonely too.

 Ben and Rose’s clippings tell us where their stories start:

-Ben’s clipping says: “Local librarian dies in auto accident.”
+Here’s what Ben’s clipping says: “Local librarian dies in an auto accident.”
 That’s his mom (Michelle Williams).
-He lives with his aunt, uncle, and two cousins now, but no one seems to understand the depth of his loss.
+Ben lives with his aunt, uncle, and two cousins now, but no one seems to understand the depth of his loss.
 Ben is looking for clues to a father he never knew.

 Rose, in a bookstore, steals a page from a magazine: “Our Brightest Stars.”
 The page is an ad for a silent film, starring Lillian Mayhew (Julianne Moore) in “Daughter of the Storm.”
 This is her mother.
 Rose is a deaf girl, in a world of silence worse than living in a non-hearing world; it’s a world with no mother’s smile; no mother’s soothing touch.

 Jamie is a boy with divorced parents, looking for a friend.
 His mother works long hours and he’s left too much on his own.
 Jamie’s father doesn’t have a room for him in the place where he now lives.